madurmanov/algorithms/algorithms/linearSearch.md

 ## Advantages

-- **Simple Implementation:** the algorithm is extremely simple and intuitive.
+- **Simple Implementation:** the algorithm is simple and intuitive.
 - **No Data Requirements:** works with unsorted data.
 - **Supports Multiple Data Structures:** can be used with arrays, lists and other linear data structures.
-- **Low Memory Overhead:** memory complexity is O(1), as only one variable is used for iteration.

 ## Disadvantages